CEGRcode/2024_Li_GRN_inference/GRN_simulator_website/README.md

 ---

 ## Getting Started
-1. Launch the GRN simulator website.
+1. Open the GRN simulator website in a supported web browser (Chrome recommended).
 2. Upload a GRN file in JSON format to begin interactive analysis.
 3. Use the controls described below to edit the network, simulate dynamics, and export results.